JVital2013/vitality-goes/README.md

 ## Troubleshooting

 ## Credits
 Special thanks to [Pieter Noordhuis for his amazing goestools package](https://pietern.github.io/goestools/).
-Without him Vitality GOES would be nothing, and the GOES HRIT/EMWIN feed would remain out of reach for a large number of amateur satellite operators.
+Without him, Vitality GOES would be nothing, and the GOES HRIT/EMWIN feed would remain out of reach for a large number of amateur satellite operators.

 The following software packages are included in Vitality GOES:
 * **FontAwesome Free** ([https://fontawesome.com](https://fontawesome.com/)): made available under the Creative Commons License